shubhsherl/dump-public/README.md

-# dump-public-images
+# dump-public
-This repo is for dumping the images required in various platforms.
+This repo is for dumping the files required in various platforms.